mlasevich/PyRSMQ/README.md

 ### A "Consumer" Service Utility

-In addition to all the APIs in the original RSMQ project, a simple to use consumer implementation is included in this project as a `RedisSMQConsumer` class.
+In addition to all the APIs in the original RSMQ project, a simple to use consumer implementation is included in this project as `RedisSMQConsumer` and `RedisSMQConsumerThread` classes.

+#### RedisSMQConsumer
-The consumer instance wraps an RSMQ Controller and is configured with a processor method which is called every time a new message is received.
+The `RedisSMQConsumer` instance wraps an RSMQ Controller and is configured with a processor method which is called every time a new message is received.
 The processor method returns true or false to indicate if message was successfully received and the message is deleted or returned to the queue based on that.
 The consumer auto-extends the visibility timeout as long as the processor is running, reducing the concern that item will become visible again if processing takes too long and visibility timeout elapses.

 NOTE: Since currently the `realtime` functionality is not implemented, Consumer implementation is currently using polling to check for queue items.